 Having the opportunity to pre-plan their parking journey by viewing where they can park given their specific parking permit, knowing how long they can park there, having access to real-time data on parking spaces available, or how much does parking cost per hour can greatly simplify the whole parking process for them - all of which contributes towards an enhanced campus experience.

 Universities today also have a strong influence when it comes to promoting sustainability within their campus.
 From recycling initiatives to carbon sequestration to sustainable forms of mobility, universities can encourage students to live in a more sustainable manner.

 A key way university campuses’ can drive sustainability is through the way people move around campus.
 By reducing the amount of time drivers spend looking for parking around campus, reducing the need for single private vehicle use by encouraging ride-share and public transport, and promoting micromobility options around campus, universities can ensure greener forms of mobility within their ecosystem.

 Large-scale universities present great opportunities to achieve impactful ways to both promote sustainable mobility as well as to enhance the campus experience.

-As Bob Murray shares, Spot leads with a customer-focus approach.
+As Bob Murray shares, Modii leads with a customer-focus approach.
 Our smart campus parking solutions enable parking administrators to make decisions based on data - all whilst enhancing the campus and mobility experience.

 By digitizing campus parking maps, allowing drivers to personalize their parking journey, providing a stress-free parking search, and empowering parking managers to make real-time communication changes through an integrated administrative parking dashboard, we are building upon our vision of creating smarter, greener, and safer communities.

-“Our customer service team, they absolutely love using the Spot interface.”
+“Our customer service team, they absolutely love using the Modii interface.”
 These words by Bob Murray let us know we are on the right track.